pokealarm/pokealarm/docs/configuration/events/monster-events.rst

-atk                 Attack IV of the monster. def                 Defense IV of the monster. sta                 Stamina IV of the monster. base_catch          Catch rate of the monster when using a poke ball. base_catch_0        Catch rate of the monster when using a poke ball, rounded to the nearest integer. base_catch_2        Catch rate of the monster when using a poke ball, rounded to 2 decimal places.
+atk                 Attack IV of the monster. def                 Defense IV of the monster. sta                 Stamina IV of the monster. max_cp              Final CP after maxed out the monster. max_perfect_cp      Final CP after maxed out a perfect IV monster. stardust_cost       Stardust cost to power up the monster to its max level. candy_cost          Candy cost to power up the monster to its max level. base_catch          Catch rate of the monster when using a poke ball. base_catch_0        Catch rate of the monster when using a poke ball, rounded to the nearest integer. base_catch_2        Catch rate of the monster when using a poke ball, rounded to 2 decimal places.